-Microsoft’s near-monopoly in the consumer software space with Windows and gaming with Xbox puts it in a dominant position to build products in harmony in terms of software and hardware design, an advantage that few companies enjoy.
-For Q2’21, Microsoft reported a revenue of $46.1 billion (up 21% YoY), operating income of $19.1 billion (up 40% YoY), and net profit of $16.4 billion (up 46.9% YoY).
+Microsoft’s near-monopoly in the consumer software space with Windows and gaming with Xbox puts it in a dominant position to build products in harmony regarding software and hardware design, an advantage that few companies enjoy.

 Sony (NYSE: SONY)

-Sony is one of the pioneers and global leaders in the consumer electronics space.
+Sony is one of the pioneers and global leaders in consumer electronics.
 The company is one of the most prominent players in video devices like TVs, cameras, and, most importantly, gaming.
-With the Playstation, Sony is one of the most successful gaming companies in the world.
-The company currently has a VR gaming offering called the Playstation VR headset, of which they have sold five million+ units.
+With the PlayStation, Sony is one of the most successful gaming companies in the world.
+In addition, the company has a VR gaming offering called the PlayStation VR headset, which sold five million+ units.

 Apple (NASDAQ: AAPL)

-Apple is one of the biggest consumer technology companies globally as it practically created the app ecosystem that we know today.
-The company is the undisputed consumer electronics king with many super successful products like the iPhone, iPad, Apple Watch, and the Mac line.
-It is almost apparent that the company has its eye on the VR/AR space and has plans to dominate it as it does others.
+Apple is one of the biggest consumer technology companies globally, as it practically created the app ecosystem that we know today.
+The company is the undisputed consumer electronics king with many super successful products like the iPhone, iPad, Apple Watch, and Mac.
+They have a giant app store, and their market stands on its own with unique customers.
+It is almost apparent that the company has an eye on the VR/AR space and plans to dominate it as it does others.

 The company recently acquired a startup called NextVR that specializes in VR content.
-This is a sign of the companies ambitions to be a significant VR player.
+This signifies the company’s ambitions to be a significant VR player.
 Further, there are abundant rumours of the company launching an AR/VR headset by the end of 2021/2022 and AR outdoor wearables by 2023.